Chestnut45/cityscape/README.md

 On December 4th, there was a really cool looking snowstorm, and it inspired me to add snow to the cityscape.

 - Snow accumulation/melting will only update if `Time Advance` is checked.
-- Snow will only accumulate if `Snowstorm` is also checked
+- Snow will only accumulate if `Snow` is also checked
 - Snow will accumulate faster based on the `Intensity` value for the storm.
 - Snow will melt 2x faster during the day.
 - The snow particle effect consists of 20,000 particles each rasterized as a GL_POINT with a random size from 1 to 6.